 Huge gap between what “fake news” media say about Norwegian women and my experience

 On the internet, lots of bloggers write that Norwegian women are perfect and they illustrate this by posting pictures of Norwegian models.
 I have stayed Two weeks in Oslo and I haven’t seen a unicorn aka a tall blond woman with perfect shapes.
 I have found women extremely cold.
 There weren’t sensual.
 They looked like beings without sexuality.
-I found Norwegian women asexual and looking for a “somebody”.
+I found Norwegian women asexual and hypergamic.
 Norwegian men told me many of them travel to have sex with women.
 They told me it was better to go to Sweden to pick up women.
 They told me that I should not stay in Norway if I wanted to date women.
+I have been to Sweden.
+The difference between Norway and Sweden is like day and night.
+It is much better to go to Sweden if you want to interact with women.
+If you like beautiful landscapes Norway is for you.

 Here is a video of a guy who went to the places I went in Oslo.
 You can see there is no action.
 The title of the youtube video is “Beautiful Norwegian women” but there are perhaps only 2 of them in this 11 minutes video.